hamlibdk/HAMLIB-SDK/README.md

 ************************************************************************************

 Maintenance updates will be applied in the form of "Tools" packages.
-These packages are designed to be deployed to existing "Base" packages.
+These packages are designed to be deployed to an existing "Base" package and/or Base package with earlier Tools Package applied.

+A Tools package can only be applied to a matching Base release. i.e. You cannot apply a [Tools 3.2.2.4](JTSDK64-Tools-3.2.2.4) package to a JTSDK64-Base-3.2.1][] - based deployment.

 ### Application of Maintenance "Tools" packages